tfinnell/react-validation/README.md

 React component providing simple form validation.
 It uses the [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components) approach for validation.

 It is not easy to validate forms with React.
-Due to the one-way data flow style, affecting forms thru inputs in a straight-forward and simple way becomes difficult.
+Due to the one-way data flow style, altering forms based on inputs in a straight-forward way becomes difficult.

 React-validation provides several form elements wrapped as React components which are connected to a Form component.

 ### [DEMO](http://lesha-spr.github.io/react-validation/)